 These are now real issues facing people in parts of Devon, as evidenced by voluntary agencies such as local CABx, Food Banks and other charities, as well as from health statistics and IMD figures.
-It is estimated that 7% of adults cannot regularly access fresh fruit or vegetables.

 Community Food Projects

-There is a growing number of community schemes which involve food – community farms, orchards, allotments, gardens, cultural kitchens, healthy eating, ‘Love Local Food’ and ‘Food for Life partnership’.
+There are a growing number of community schemes which involve food – community farms, orchards, allotments, gardens, cultural kitchens, healthy eating, ‘Love Local Food’ and ‘Food for Life partnership’.
 Some churches are using their land for food growing (e.g. Kingskerswell, Cullompton) or premises for preparing and cooking food (St. Sidwell’s, Exeter and Community Café at St. Aubyn’s, Devonport).